Wegovy 7.2mg: Wegovy’s New Dose Explained

 Wegovy 7.2mg vs Mounjaro

-Early data suggest that the 7.2mg Wegovy dose could produce weight loss results similar to those of Mounjaro, one of the most effective weight loss injections available.
-If confirmed, this could make Wegovy a more cost-effective alternative for some people once a higher dose has been approved, especially those affected by the Mounjaro price increase in 2025.
+Clinical trials have shown that the 7.2 mg Wegovy dose can produce similar weight loss results to Mounjaro, one of the most effective weight loss injections available.
+This could make Wegovy a more cost-effective option, especially after the Mounjaro price increase in 2025.

-Let’s take a look at how Wegovy 7.2mg compares to the highest weekly dose of Mounjaro:
+Let’s review how Wegovy 7.2 mg compares to the highest weekly dose of Mounjaro, based on data from a 72-week tirzepatide trial:

 Wegovy 7.2mg